+Resolutions:

-Resolutions: Notes 1.
-To adopt the Directors' report and Withheld For Against financial statements for the year ended 31 December 2020 2.
-To declare a final dividend For Against Withheld of 3p per ordinary share 3.
-To re-elect Alan Raleigh For Against Withheld as a Director 4.
-To re-elect Helene Roberts For Withheld Against as a Director 5.
-To re-elect Guy Robinson Withheld of the Company.
-For Against as a Director 6.
-To re-elect Mike Cusick For Against Withheld as a Director 7.
-To re-elect Sara Halton Withheld For Against as a Director 8.
-To reappoint Mazars LLP as auditor of the Company For Against Withheld and to authorise the Directors to determine their remuneration \star Please delete whichever is not desired or leave blank to allow your proxy to choose.
-Signature(s): Dated:
+To adopt the Directors' report and financial statements for the year ended 31 December 2020 For Against Withheld 2.
+To declare a final dividend of 3p per ordinary share For Against Withheld 3.
+To re-elect Alan Raleigh as a Director For Against Withheld 4.
+To re-elect Helene Roberts as a Director For Against Withheld 5.
+To re-elect Guy Robinson as a Director For Against Withheld 6.
+To re-elect Mike Cusick as a Director For Against Withheld 7.
+To re-elect Sara Halton as a Director For Against Withheld To reappoint Mazars LLP as auditor of the Company and to authorise the Directors to determine their remuneration For Against Withheld

+Please delete whichever is not desired or leave blank to allow your proxy to choose.

+Signature(s):

+Dated: